scionproto/scion/doc/dev/design/NAT-address-discovery.rst

     NATed IP/port).

     -  Advantages: One less dependency on an external library and protocol
     -  Disadvantages: Conceptually a bit of a hack.
+The BR would need to check every outbound packet as part of the fast path.
 More standardization effort?
 How do we solve authentication?

 Rationale
 =========